HackBugs/Boardgame/README.md

 5. You can also sign-up as a new user and customize your role to play with the application! 😊
 ____________________________________________________________________________________________________________

-# ✍️ Installation setups Process DevOps Project
+# ✍️ Installation Setups Process DevOps Project

 ## AWS - VPC
 ## AWS Network Environment setup